YagyanshB/YagyanshB/README.md

 ---

 ### 💼 Professional Experience:
+- **Lead Data Scientist, Mid Yorkshire Teaching NHS Trust**: Leveraging data to save lives and streamline operations.
-- **Data Analyst - Clinical and Education Quality, Imperial College London**: Collaborated with the School of Medicine and NHS Trusts to improve how data is leveraged and implement meaningful decision-making.
+- **Data Analyst - Education Quality, Imperial College London**: Collaborated with the School of Medicine and NHS Trusts to improve how data is leveraged and implement meaningful decision-making.
 - **Data Scientist, Datacove Ltd**: Spearheaded data analytics strategies, resulting in significant cost savings and enhanced data-driven decision-making.
 - **Product and Data Analyst, Rakuten Inc**: Implemented advanced data science techniques that reduced customer churn and increased revenue.
-- **Crypto Data Analyst, Data Direct Networks**: Developed a machine learning model to streamline social media sentiment from **X** (formerly known as Twitter) to predict the prices of cryptocurrencies, in particular **BitCoin**.
+- **Crypto Data Analyst, Data Direct Networks**: Developed a machine learning model to streamline social media sentiment from **X** (formerly known as Twitter) to predict the prices of cryptocurrencies, in particular **Bitcoin**.

 ---